FlorianBr/3D-Parts/README.md

 ## Mainsail

+[!WARNING] I replaced that printer, so all this may be outdated

 Recently I replaced my Octoprint/Marlin-FW combination with Mainsail/Klipper.
 In the Mainsail folder I collect all the settings, macros etc for my setup.
 But a warning: My good old Anycubic i3 is modified, so a lot of settings may not work on other machines out of the box.
 My mods (incomplete list) are: BL Touch for mesh bed leveling, Trinamic stepper drivers, better fans and lots of small stuff I forgot about.

+## Klipper

+Stuff for my Neptune 4 Pro

 # 3D-Parts